2 - 3

 There are no facilities or water and a tunnel allows easy access to the loop.

-Beginning here, you will parallel the highway for the start of your run.
-Beginning at Dreamy Draw Recreation Area, most choose to run this route clockwise.
+Beginning here, you will parallel the highway for the start of your hike.
+Beginning at Dreamy Draw Recreation Area, most choose to hike this route clockwise.

 There are numerous unmarked trails, presumably old mining routes, that cross the trail on the north side of the mountain.